cg-istanbul/cgi2025/index.md

 # Combinatorics and Geometry in İstanbul

-Welcome to the "Combinatorics and Geometry in Istanbul" workshop, taking place on August 5 and 6 in the enchanting city of Istanbul.
+Welcome to the "Combinatorics and Geometry in İstanbul" workshop, taking place on August 5 and 6 in the enchanting city of İstanbul.
 This two-day event is dedicated to bringing together researchers and enthusiasts in the fields of algebra, combinatorics, and geometry, fostering collaboration and the exchange of ideas in a vibrant academic setting.

 The mornings will be highlighted by talks from our invited speakers, who will share their latest insights and advancements in their respective fields.
 In the afternoons, we will host a series of contributed talks, offering participants an opportunity to present their work and spark meaningful discussions.